Sundar0989/Movie_Bot/README.md

 # Installation and Bot Setup

 This file will walk you through the steps to setup your bot.
 Download the entire folder and the follow the steps below.
+When you download the folder, if it says Movie_Bot-master, please rename it to Movie_Bot to avoid any errors.

 ## Step 1: Create Slack Bot user